MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 # Create provisioning packages for Surface Hub

 Provisioning packages allow you to automate deployment of key features, helping deliver a consistent experience across all Surface Hubs in your organization.
-Using  Windows Configuration Designer (WCD) on a separate PC, you can:
+Using  Windows Configuration Designer (WCD) on a separate PC, you can complete the following tasks:

 - Enroll in Active Directory or Azure Active Directory
 - Create a device administrator account